How should the beginning of an Islamic Month be determined?

 The following image illustrates the phase of the new moon conjunction:

-As the moon is in constant orbit, moments after the lunar conjunction, the dark side of the moon is exposed to sunlight.
-Although during this period, the moon cannot be seen with the human eye, it is possible to sight it using advanced technological aid.
+As the moon is in constant orbit, after the lunar conjunction, the dark side of the moon is eventually exposed to sunlight.
+Although during this period, the moon cannot always be seen with the human eye, it is possible to sight it using advanced technological aid.
 Traditionally, the beginning of an Islamic month is determined when the new moon is sighted.
 However, Muslim scholars have not always agreed on what is meant by the sighting of the new moon and how it is ascertained.
 This has led to the following questions:

 - Should the new moon be sighted with the naked human eye to determine the beginning of the new Islamic month?
 Or is it sufficient to use telescopes or other technological aids to sight the new moon?
 Or are modern astronomical calculations, which determine the potential visibility of the new moon, sufficient to determine the beginning of the new Islamic month?
 Or is sighting per se not the criterion, but rather the astronomical calculations of the new moon should dictate the beginning of the new Islamic month?